paws-r/paws/cran/paws.management.p2/cran-comments.md

 There were no ERRORs, or WARNINGs.

 ## Downstream dependencies

-All downstream dependencies ('paws') pass R CMD check.
+All downstream dependencies ('paws.management') pass R CMD check.